sloev/susie-report/kamstrup.rst

 Because the Kamstrup protocol only uses base 10 floating points, later computations are easily done by modifying the point index by dividing with 10.

-In order to compute power of values i needed a power function.
+In order to compute power of values I needed a power function.
 This exist in libmath.
-But i didnt want to link all libmath into this project just to gain a power function, and when i did it also gave compile errors for lack of flash.
+But I didnt want to link all libmath into this project just to gain a power function, and when I did it also gave compile errors for lack of flash.
-So i wrote my own power function, this can be seen in *user/kmp.c - kmp_pow*.
+So I wrote my own power function, this can be seen in *user/kmp.c - kmp_pow*.

 Libc printf does not have its own string formatter for floating point numbers.
 So a function had to be written in order to translate the received numbers into strings ready for transmission.